ArduSat/ArdusatSDK/README.md

 importing CSV logs into the [Ardusat Experiment Platform](http://experiments.ardusat.com).
 These functions are for live STREAMING data into the Experiment Platform.
 If you are calling the `toCSV` functions on exactly one type of Sensor Class per sketch, this is fine for STREAMING data and LOGGING data to be imported.
-If you are calling the `toCSV` functions on more than one type of Sensor Class per sketch, this is fine for only STREAMING data, LOGGING data to be important will not be formatted correctly.
-If you want to LOG more than one type of Sensor Class, see the CSV Logging Example with `valuesToCSV`.
+If you are calling the `toCSV` functions on more than one type of Sensor Class per sketch, this is fine for only STREAMING data, LOGGING data to be imported will not be formatted correctly.
+If you want to LOG more than one type of Sensor Class, use the `CSVWriter` class.
+There is more information about this class below.

 There is a full example in the CSV Examples of how to use `valuesToCSV`, but this function is available to make it easier to format data properly: